silhavyj/KIV-FJP-compiler/README.md

 19	OPR	0	0	0	0	0
 ```

-On the left side, we can see the instruction that's currently being executed.
+On the left-hand side, we can see the instruction that's currently being executed.
 We can also see the content of registers `EIP`, `EBP`, and `ESP`.
-On the right side, we can see the current content of the stack.
+On the-right hand side, we can see the current content of the stack.
 Every function call (every frame) is separated by the `|` symbol.

-## Features supported by our programming language

-This section describes all features we implemented in our programming language.

-### Grammar
+## Grammar

-A more formal way of defining the way you should write a program in our programming language could be seen below.
+A more formal way to define the way you should write a program in our programming language could be seen below.
 However, we believe that is description might be rather too complex to see what you can and what you cannot do.

 ```
 <program> --> 'START' <block> 'END'